 Now on to unique uses for onion peels:

 Make onion tea.

 The easiest way to reap the benefits of onion skins is through tea.
 Look, I know how it sounds, but stick with me for a minute.
 Onion skins are rich in various vitamins like E and C, plus an amino acid called tryptophan and the antioxidant quercetin.
 In fact, onion skins contain even higher levels of quercetin than the flesh and core, so don't knock it till you try it!

 Add onion skins to your green tea.

 If you can't stomach the thought of drinking plain onion tea, you have another option: Add onion skins to your green tea as it steeps.
-According to one study, doing so can help boost the bioavailability of the epicatechins—the main beneficial compounds, like EGCG, in green tea.
-EGCG can combat inflammation, boost weight loss, and help fight off various chronic diseases, like heart disease and diabetes.
+According to one study5, doing so can help boost the bioavailability of the epicatechins—the main beneficial compounds, like EGCG, in green tea.
+EGCG can combat inflammation6, boost weight loss7, and help fight off various chronic diseases, like heart disease8 and diabetes9.

 Use them to dye fabric.